I call Deputy MacSharry.

 I want to emphasise that at this time small businesses want grants rather than loans.
 Many of the small businesses we are trying to support already have loans that they can longer sustain or carry.
 They need grants and assistance.
 I compliment and thank the previous Government for putting in place the wage subsidy scheme and the working capital loan scheme.
 I wish to thank in advance the new Government for keeping them in place.
 We are desperately relying on the Minister of State and others, including the new Taoiseach, to support our small businesses.

 As has been stated, I am worried about the Taoiseach's comments.
 I want to put on the record of the Dáil that the Taoiseach should not paint all of Ireland with a Dublin brush when he is considering what to do over the coming days and weeks.
 He, more than anybody in the world, should know that there is a world beyond the Red Cow roundabout.
-I want him to think of that when he is making any decisions.
+I want him to think of that when he is making any decision.
 With the permission of the Whip, I will propose an amendment to section 120 of the Bill.
 I will discuss this matter with the Whip.
 It is an important amendment and shows that when decisions are being made the areas affected should be looked at in isolation rather than in terms of the totality of the country as happened before.

 Deputy Carol Nolan lives beyond the Red Cow roundabout.

 I want to begin by wishing the Minister of State every success in his new role, particularly as, now more than ever, it is very important to get businesses back up and running.
 I ask him to ensure that as many of our SMEs as possible survive.
 I welcome the opportunity to speak on this important Bill.